TGAC/MultiPEN/README.md

 ## About Us
 This repository is developed by the [Jurkowski Group](http://www.earlham.ac.uk/jurkowski-group) in the Earlham Institute.
-It is updated and maintained by [Perla Rey](http://www.earlham.ac.uk/perla-troncoso-rey), who can be reached by email on Perla.TroncosoRey@earlham.ac.uk